oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 ---

 The WebLogic Remote Console is a lightweight, open source console that does not need to be collocated with a WebLogic Server domain.
+It is an alternative to the WebLogic Administration Console.
 You can install and run the Remote Console anywhere.
 For an introduction, read the blog, ["The NEW WebLogic Remote Console"](https://blogs.oracle.com/weblogicserver/new-weblogic-server-remote-console).
 For detailed documentation, see the [WebLogic Remote Console](https://github.com/oracle/weblogic-remote-console) GitHub project.